The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Summary and conclusions

 \item The integrated number of halo stars with Galactocentric distances between $60-100$ kpc steadily increases across the sky with increasing Right Ascension (Figure \ref{fig:lmc25_ra}, going from our Tile 1 to Tile 4), which corresponds to moving across the Southern sky into the expected current location of the LMC wake according to numerical simulations.
 Both stellar tracers used, K giants and nMSTO stars, show this same behavior, in qualitative and quantitative terms.

 \item The maximum density enhancement observed in our data, relative to a smooth local halo, occurs in the easternmost of our fields, which prevents us from determining whether we have reached the actual peak of the overdensity associated with the LMC wake.
-The density contrast at this maximum is $\Delta \rho = 3.1 \pm 0.7$, corresponding to roughly four times the average density of a smooth local halo, as estimated in Section \ref{sec:ra_dens}.
-This overdensity is more pronounced than predicted by any current models of the LMC wake and is slightly larger than the value reported by \cite{2021Natur.592..534C} from their all-sky analysis using K giants, though it remains within the error bars of their RR Lyrae measurement.
+The density contrast at this maximum is $\Delta \rho = 1.6 \pm 0.6$, corresponding to roughly three times the average density of a smooth local halo, as estimated in Section \ref{sec:ra_dens}, with the caveats and assumptions of this measurement presented in section \ref{sec:assumptions}.
+This overdensity is as pronounced as that found in the most massive LMC model ($2.5 \times 10^{11}M_{\odot}$) and consistent at the $1\sigma$ level with the value reported by \cite{2021Natur.592..534C} from their all-sky analysis using K giants.

 \item As a function of Galactocentric distance, the radial halo density profiles, normalized to that of our field farthest from the wake (Figure \ref{fig:radial_b1_25}), show a density contrast/enhancement beyond 70 kpc that steadily increases as we move across the sky towards the expected current location of the LMC wake, as predicted by simulations.
 This result is consistent with the findings from the integrated star counts.